I have known many horses who hated men in my time, I've only known one who hated women...

 It seems I lacked the ability to tell when a horse hated me.
-If I had not been warned I never would have known the horse was a man-hater.
+If I had not been warned I was in danger I never would have known the horse was a man-hater.
+Usually the horse was so sneaky I was completely off guard.

 I've been attacked by horses.
 Not because they were man haters but because I was doing something they didn't think I should be doing.
-Such as insisting they show the right amount of respect before they stuck their heads in the bucket.
+Such as insisting they show the right amount of respect before they stuck their heads in the feed bucket.
 That one cost me painful ribs and the mother of all chest hematomas.
-Fortunately the impact slammed me against the stall wall rather than knocking me to the ground where he could have had his way with me.
-On my feet it was easier to give him the bucket until it flew apart and I was forced to jerk the water bucket off the wall and use that.
+Fortunately the impact of the whole horse hitting me slammed me against the stall wall rather than knocking me to the ground where he could have had his way with me.
+On my feet it was easier to give him the feed bucket he wanted until it flew apart and I was forced to rip the water bucket off the wall and give him that until it fell apart too.

 But I digress...

 The only woman hating horse I ever knew was in Phoenix, Arizona.
-The clinic organizer took me to him the day before the clinic because he was too dangerous to bring to me.
+The clinic organizer took me to him at the rescue facility he was at the day before the clinic because he was far too dangerous to bring to me.
+They were afraid to even attempt to get him into a trailer.

-I figured since he was a woman hating horse, I was safe as long as I hid my feminine side.
+I figured since he was a woman hating horse, I was safe enough as long as I hid my feminine side.
 So into his pen I went.
-The pen consisted of a somewhat round fenced in area of about 50 feet with railroad tie planted upright in the middle and a stall shelter on one side.
+The pen consisted of a somewhat round fenced in area of about 50 feet with a railroad tie planted upright in the middle and a stall shelter on the opposite side from the gate.
+I wasn't surprised by the post being there because snubbing posts are often used to control unruly horses.
+I was a tiny bit surprised because the edges of the tie had no rope rounding.
+The tie looked every bit as pristine as the day it was put there.
+I turned my back to the horse and asked toward the fence, "What's with the post?"

-After a few minutes of working the horse I thought, "This is just a plain ol' friendly horse."
-He was showing absolutely no aggression to me or to the crowd of ladies up against his fence.
+After a few moments of working the horse I thought, "This is just a plain ol' friendly horse," as he obediently followed my directions.
+He was showing absolutely no aggression to me or to the crowd of ladies face up against his fence just a few feet away.

 I stood the horse beside me with no halter and told them to come in.
-"He won't do anything, maul him," I assured them as they nervously filed in.
+"He won't do anything, maul him," I assured them as they nervously filed in ready to bolt out through the gate.

-In no time they were all over him and he was eating it up.
+After some initial apprehension they were all over him and he just stood there totally tack-free eating it up.

 A couple weeks later I get an email telling what a great horse he was and pretty much anyone was using him as a trail horse through the desert.